Saturday, 2 December 2017

 It is an old folk tale that Willand got that son with a mermaid, who he tied up while he had his way with her.
 When he set her loose again, she said: Now I have got a son with you.
 If you hadn't tied me up, he would have been very strong both on land and in water.
 But now he will be very strong only on land.

 When Widrik Welandsson had grown up a little, he asked his father to smith him a sword.
 Willand did as he was asked, but when the sword was finished, his son wanted to use it at once.
 Willand refused this, and said he would lay the sword under a stone until Widrik had become so strong that he could himself roll away the stone and take it.
 Before that, Widrik should ride far enough that he should find water that ran upwards.
 Widrik rode for a long time, but he couldn't find any such water.
 After a while, there was a time when he was watching his horse as it drank, and he noticed then that the water ran upwards.
-He went then to the stone, rolled it away, and took the sword.
+So then he went to the stone, he rolled it away, and he took the sword.
 After that he used it like a man, and many stories are told about his deeds.
 He became the greatest of all the old warriors.

 ---